dotwebstack/dotwebstack/vocabulary/README.md

 - Pattern: the value for `elmo:SubjectParameter` matches the specified pattern;
 - Profile: the CBD for `elmo:SubjectParameter` conforms to the specified shape (CBD = Concise Bounded Description, the triples <S,P,O> with S = the value of `elmo:SubjectParameter`.

-Only top-level representations should have links to transactions.
 Only the information product from the top-level representation is serialized with the http response (in a RDF format, or as inline data within the HTML).
 Data from containing representations are only used for html representations.

 A representation is linked to a particular appearance that specifies how the data is presented in the browser.